eigenwijskids/elm-playground-eigenwijs/README.md

 So, let's have recurring "public coding" sessions in our local communities, like in a public library or cultural hotspot!
-It would be awesome to spark local technology engagement and cool new open source projects this way, as wel as increase visibility of Elm as a very helpful and powerful tool.
+It would be awesome to spark local technology engagement and cool new open source projects this way, as well as increase visibility of Elm as a very helpful and powerful tool.